OMX

 Magic Keywords

-Magic keywords are phrases that trigger OMX skill routing without requiring an explicit slash command.
-The keyword-detector hook scans every UserPromptSubmit event for these phrases and writes skill activation state before the model sees the prompt.
-The model then finds its skill instructions ready to execute.
+Magic keywords are phrases that activate OMX skills without an explicit $skill invocation.
+The keyword-detector hook scans every UserPromptSubmit event for these phrases and writes skill activation state to .omx/state/ before the model sees the prompt.
+The model then starts with its skill instructions already in place.

 Keyword table